Do you have a stainless steel kitchen sink? I’ve got one at work that is really gross. Let’s just say, it is beyond the normal daily dirt.

-What’s the best way to make your stainless steel sink shine like the day it was installed?
+What’s the best way to make your stainless steel sink sparkle like the day it was installed?
 It’s actually easier than you think.
 And the good news is that you can do it using all completely natural ingredients.

 Tools To Clean Your Stainless Sink

-Steps to clean your sink
+Step-by-step guide to clean your sink

 Here are the steps to take your stainless sink from gross to great.
-You may have to do a second round (as I did) if your sink is very dirty.
+You may have to do a second round (as I did) if your sink is really dirty.
 There’s a trick to get rid of the more stubborn stains.

 - Sprinkle the bottom of the sink with baking soda.